mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 You can search and browse all features and ideas and even read the notes and portal cards from Product Managers for a detailed description of the feature/idea.
 In the case of planned features, you'll have complete insight into the status of the feature and a rough idea of where it sits on the roadmap.

-Within the detailed view of individual features, you can view the full list of insights added by other Product Managers, Customer Success Managers, Solutions Architects, or Support Managers.
+Within the detailed view of individual features, you can view the full list of insights added by other Product Managers, Customer Success Managers, Customer Engineers, or Support Engineers.
 You also have the option to add insight directly to the feature itself.

 ![](../../../../.gitbook/assets/productboard-insights-master-feature-list.png)